jax-ml/jax/docs/gradient-checkpointing.md

 To operate between these two extremes, saving some things and not others, you can carefully place {func}`jax.checkpoint` decorators on sub-functions.
 But that requires editing the function to be differentiated, e.g. model code, which may be inconvenient.
 It can also be hard to experiment with variations.

 So an alternative is to use the `policy` argument to {func}`jax.checkpoint`.
 A policy is a callable (i.e. a function) which takes as input a type-level specification of a first order primitive application and returns a boolean indicating whether the corresponding output value(s) are allowed to be saved as residuals (or instead must be recomputed in the (co)tangent computation as needed).
-To write robust code, a policy should be selected from the attributes on {func}`jax.checkpoint_policies`, like {func}`jax.checkpoint_policies.dots_with_no_batch_dims_saveable`, since the API for writing custom policy callables is considered internal.
+To write robust code, a policy should be selected from the attributes on {obj}`jax.checkpoint_policies`, like {func}`jax.checkpoint_policies.dots_with_no_batch_dims_saveable`, since the API for writing custom policy callables is considered internal.

 For example, consider this function to be differentiated: